Wharton Mailing Lists

 - An active PennKey account

-Accessing Mailing Lists
+Accessing and Updating Mailing Lists

 Individual Subscriptions

-Individuals can subscribe themselves to most mailing lists, unless the list is private or is an official list that syncs automatically based on enrollment (course lists) or student status (class lists).
+- it is an official list that syncs automatically based on enrollment (course lists) or student status (class lists).

 Mailing Lists: Subscribing / Unsubscribing